NOAA-PSL/graph-ufs/prototypes/p2p/perlmutter_performance.md

 Note that the MPI total walltime seems to add ~28 seconds, and it's not clear where this comes from...
 Hopefully not from communication!
 But no matter what the scaling sticks.

+Note that running `nvidia-smi` shows that all of the processes on that node are running on all 4 of the GPUs.
+So, in all of these cases there were 4 processes running (4 unique PIDs), each process is copied / running on each GPU, so it looks like 16 processes are running.
+However, this doesn't seem to matter, since we handle GPU data placement at the code level with JAX (as is recommended).
+Read time is the same with or without the `select_gpu_device` script that is potentially suggested by Perlmutter [here](https://docs.nersc.gov/development/languages/python/using-python-perlmutter/#using-mpi4py-with-gpu-aware-cray-mpich)

 ## Initial P2 Light with 8 vertical levels